TrashPandaCode/reports/ia-final/main.typ

   By choosing web technologies, we could leverage the extensive ecosystem of web development tools, libraries, and frameworks.
 This decision aligned well with our choice to use React and React Flow for the node-based programming interface, as these technologies are specifically designed for web environments and provide robust, well-documented solutions for our use case.
 Web applications can be easily integrated into existing educational management systems, embedded in course websites, or shared through simple URLs.
 This seamless integration supports the pedagogical goal of making the tool a natural extension of the existing course materials rather than a separate application that students must learn to navigate independently.

   Web development also allowed our team to focus on a single codebase rather than maintaining separate versions for different operating systems.
 This efficiency was crucial given our project timeline and team size constraints.
 The web platform also provides excellent debugging tools and development workflows that accelerated our development process.
 Contemporary web browsers offer sophisticated capabilities that were previously exclusive to native applications.
-Features like WebGL for graphics rendering, Web Workers for background processing, and advanced JavaScript APIs provide sufficient performance for our educational use case while maintaining the accessibility benefits of web deployment.
+Features like WebGL for graphics rendering, Web Workers for background processing, and advanced JavaScript APIs provide sufficient performance for our educational use case while maintaining the accessibility benefits of web deployment @WebGL2D3D2025.

   We also considered hybrid approaches such as Electron @ElectronElectron2025 or Tauri @TauriappsTauri2025, which allow developers to package web applications as native desktop applications.
 These frameworks offer a middle ground by combining web technologies with native distribution, potentially providing benefits like offline functionality, file system access, and familiar desktop integration while maintaining a single codebase.
 However, these solutions would have introduced unnecessary complexity for our specific use case.
 Electron applications, in particular, are known for their significant memory overhead and larger file sizes, which could create installation barriers similar to those we sought to avoid with traditional native applications.
 More importantly, our educational tool does not require the advanced system integration features that would justify the additional complexity of a hybrid approach.
-The core functionality of Dumpster Diving—node-based programming, visual feedback, and educational content delivery—is well-suited to modern web browsers and does not benefit meaningfully from native packaging.
+The core functionality of Dumpster Diving — node-based programming, visual feedback, and educational content delivery — is well-suited to modern web browsers and does not benefit meaningfully from native packaging.
 By staying with a pure web approach, we maintained the simplicity of direct browser access while avoiding the distribution overhead that hybrid solutions would have introduced.

   The decision to develop for the web rather than as a native application ultimately supported our primary objective of creating an accessible, easy-to-use educational tool that could reach the broadest possible audience of students.
 While native applications might offer marginal performance advantages, the accessibility, distribution, and maintenance benefits of web deployment far outweighed these considerations for our specific use case and educational context.

   == Design of Visual Scripting System
   The visual scripting system represents the core educational interface of Dumpster Diving, serving as the primary means through which students interact with computer animation concepts.
 The design of this system required careful consideration of both pedagogical effectiveness and technical implementation, balancing the need for educational clarity with the complexity inherent in programming concepts.

   Our visual scripting approach is fundamentally node-based, where each node represents a discrete operation, value, or control structure.
-This design paradigm draws inspiration from established tools in the computer graphics and animation industry, such as Blender's Geometry Nodes, Unity's Shader Graph, and Unreal Engine's Blueprint system.
+This design paradigm draws inspiration from established tools in the computer graphics and animation industry, such as Blender's Geometry Nodes @GeometryNodesBlender, Unity's Shader Graph @technologiesUnityManualCreating, and Unreal Engine's Blueprint system @BlueprintsVisualScripting.
 By adopting a familiar visual metaphor, we aimed to reduce the cognitive burden associated with learning a new interface while introducing students to interaction patterns they might encounter in professional animation software.

   The node system architecture follows a clear hierarchical structure where data flows directionally from input nodes through processing nodes to output nodes that affect the game world.
 This left-to-right flow convention mirrors traditional programming execution patterns while providing immediate visual feedback about the logical sequence of operations.

   To reduce cognitive complexity for beginning programmers, our visual scripting system employs a simplified type system where all data is internally represented as numbers.
-This unified approach encompasses integers, floating-point values, and boolean values (represented as 0 and 1), eliminating the need for students to understand complex type hierarchies or casting operations.
+This unified approach encompasses integers, floating-point values, and boolean values (represented as 0 and 1, although all number unequals 0 are considered truthy), eliminating the need for students to understand complex type hierarchies or casting operations.
 While this simplification may seem limiting from a traditional programming perspective, it aligns with our educational objectives by allowing students to focus on algorithmic thinking and animation concepts rather than type system intricacies.
 This design decision also prevents common programming errors related to type mismatches, which can be particularly frustrating for novice programmers and detract from the core learning objectives of computer animation.

   Central to our design philosophy was the principle of progressive disclosure.
 Rather than overwhelming students with the full complexity of programming from the outset, the visual scripting system introduces concepts gradually across levels.
 Early levels present only basic nodes for simple operations like movement and basic arithmetic, while later levels introduce more sophisticated concepts such as loops, conditionals, and complex data transformations.
 This scaffolded approach allows students to build confidence and understanding incrementally, ensuring that each new concept builds upon previously mastered skills.